Okipa/laravel-table/README.md

 <h3 id="table-rowsNumber">->rowsNumber</h3>

-> Override the config default number of rows to display on the table.
+> Override the config default number of rows displayed on the table.
 > The default number of displayed rows is defined in the `config('laravel-table.value.rowsNumber')` config value.
 > Set `false` to display all the models contained in database.